 Years ago this would have been nearly an impossible ask.
 But with the advancements in marketing technology, it takes less time, effort and manpower to understand who your customers are.
 Read on for three ways marketing technology can help improve your customer relationships.

 Making data-driven decisions has always played an important role in marketing, and today marketers have more opportunity than ever to collect data, analyze and apply data to build stronger customer relationships.
-Tracking tools such as Google Analytics 360 and some marketing automation tools track customers actions on sites and to help better understand customers.
-Additionally, many apply machine learning to provide insights to make improvements on your website or create tailored content your users want to see.
+Tracking tools like Google Analytics 360 track customer actions on your sites to help better understand who's browsing, what they're looking at and what they want to purchase.
+Additionally, many apply machine learning and AI to provide insights into your customers so you can make improvements or curate the content your users want to see.